refile/refile/README.md

 end
 ```

-## 3. Rack Application
+## 3. Sinatra Application

-Refile includes a Rack application (an endpoint, not a middleware).
+Refile includes a Sinatra application (an endpoint, not a middleware).
 This application
 streams files from backends and can even accept file uploads and upload them to
 backends.